ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Here are the details of the plots as mentioned by the creators of IDR:
 - Upper Left: Replicate 1 peak ranks versus replicate 2 peak ranks - peaks that do not pass the specified IDR threshold are coloured red.
 - Upper Right: Replicate 1 log10 peak scores versus replicate 2 log10 peak scores - peaks that do not pass the specified IDR threshold are coloured red.
 - Bottom Row: Peaks rank versus IDR scores are plotted in black for each replicate.
 The overlayed boxplots display the distribution of IDR values in each 5% quantile.
-The IDR values are thresholded at the optimization precision - 1e-6 .

 #### 7b.
 Overlapping of Peaks with BedTools